MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

 \textbf{Remark 5.} Configurations with dissimilar auxiliary performance objective values tend to be incomparable (i.e., nondominated to each other) even if one is fairly inferior to the other on the target performance objective.
 For example, the configuration $\vect{C}$ in Figure~\ref{Fig:model}, which has worse latency than $\vect{A}$, is not dominated by $\vect{A}$ as their throughput are rather different.
 In contrast, the configuration $\vect{B}$, which even has better latency than $\vect{C}$, is dominated by $\vect{A}$, as they are similar on throughput.
 This enables the model to keep exploring diverse promising configurations during the search, thereby a higher chance to find the global optimum.

-\textbf{Remark 6.} If two configurations have the same value of the target performance objective $f_t$, then they are always nondominated to each other in the MMO model.
-This is because the difference between the configurations on the two meta objectives entirely depends on the term related to the auxiliary performance $f_a$, which are opposite on the two meta objectives (i.e., $+wf_a$ versus $-wf_a$); hence a better value of $+wf_a$ must have a worse value of $-wf_a$.
-Likewise, configurations with very similar $f_t$ are highly likely nondominated to each other.
+\textbf{Remark 6.} If two configurations have the same value of auxiliary performance objective $f_a$, then they are always subject to the dominance relation (i.e., either dominating or being dominated).
+This is because, if configuration $\vect{x_1}$ has the same $f_a$ value as $\vect{x_2}$, then $\vect{x_1}$ can only be on the boundary between $r_1$ and $r_2$ (or $r_5$ and $r_6$) for $\vect{x_2}$, meaning that after the rotation, it can only be on the boundary between $r_0$ and $r_1$ (or $r_4$ and $r_5$) for $\vect{x_2}$, in which case their relationships are always dominated (comparable) regardless the $f_t$ value.

-\textbf{Remark 7.} If two configurations have the same value of auxiliary performance objective $f_a$, then they are always subject to dominance relation (i.e., either dominating or being dominated).
-This is because the difference between the configurations on the two meta objectives entirely depends on the target performance objective $f_t$, thereby degenerating a single-objective optimization.
-Likewise, configurations with very similar $f_a$ are high likely comparable to each other.
+\textbf{Remark 7.} If two configurations have the same value of the target performance objective $f_t$, then they are always nondominated to each other in the MMO model.
+This is because, if configuration $\vect{x_1}$ has the same $f_t$ value as $\vect{x_2}$, then $\vect{x_1}$ can only be on the boundary between $r_0$ and $r_7$ (or $r_3$ and $r_4$) for $\vect{x_2}$, meaning that after the rotation, it can only be on the boundary between $r_7$ and $r_6$ (or $r_2$ and $r_3$) for $\vect{x_2}$, in which case their relationships are always nondominated (incomparable) regardless the $f_a$ value and its scaling.

 From \textbf{Remarks 1--5}, we can see that the MMO model is capable of focusing on optimizing the target performance objective (\textbf{Goal 1}) while mitigating the search from being trapped in local optima (\textbf{Goal 2}).
-In the following sections, on the basis of \textbf{Remarks 6} and \textbf{7}, we will explain why and how the weight parameter $w$ in the MMO model can be removed.
-This will be achieved by amending the normalization method for the model.
+In the following sections, on the basis of \textbf{Remarks 6} and \textbf{7}, together with the analysis from Section~\ref{sec:theory}, we will explain why and how the weight parameter $w$ in the MMO model can be removed by changing the normalization method for the model.